COVID-19 Reopening Matrix

 • On-arrival COVID-19 test for:

-- Travelers on ‘Covid-tested flights’.
+- Travelers on ‘covid-tested flights’ as detailed here.
 These travelers are quarantine-exempt if the on-arrival test is negative.

 • Travelers must notify the prevention department of the health authority responsible for the area of entry.

-• Until July 30, 5-days home quarantine for travelers arriving from the United Kingdom and Northern Ireland.
-At the end of the quarantine, they need to take an additional COVID-19 Test.
+• Until October 25, 5-day home quarantine for travelers arriving from the United Kingdom and Northern Ireland (including Gibraltar, Isle of Man, Channel Islands and military basis in Cyprus).
+Travelers carrying a UK NHS Certificate (called Green Pass in Italy) confirming vaccination are exempt.
+At the end of the quarantine, they need to take an additional COVID-19 test.

-• 10-day home quarantine for travelers from List D and E countries; residential quarantine for travelers from Bangladesh, Brazil, India and Sri Lanka.
+• 5-day home quarantine for travelers from List D countries; 10-day home quarantine for travelers from List E countries; 10-day quarantine in a government facility for travelers from Bangladesh, Brazil, India, and Sri Lanka.
 Travelers require a negative COVID-19 test to cease quarantine.
 The following categories are exempt (most exemptions do not apply to travelers from Bangladesh, Brazil, India and Sri Lanka):

 - Individuals in transit who do not leave the airport or are in transit to their residence for less than 36 hours.